stats

 Returns:

-Probability density function of the GEV distribution.
+Probability density function value of the GEV distribution at point x

 Type